Terry Gou: Public image

-Gou's status as a billionaire businessman and relative political outsider, Gou was compared to Trump in international media during his 2019 presidential candidacy.
+As a billionaire businessman and relative political outsider, Gou was compared to Trump in international media during his 2019 presidential candidacy.

 In 2007, Gou cited Genghis Khan as a personal hero.
-Gou reportedly wears a beaded bracelet procured at a temple dedicated to the Genghis Khan, which he wears on his right wrist.
+Gou reportedly wears on his right wrist a beaded bracelet procured at a temple dedicated to the Genghis Khan.

 "Animal" management comment controversy

 In 2012, a controversy arose after Gou jokingly compared Foxconn's workforce to animals during a company event at the Taipei zoo.
 The Xinhua News Agency reported that while speaking on the challenges of presiding over a workforce with over one million employees, Gou stated that as "human beings are also animals, to manage one million animals gives me a headache."

-Foxconn defended Gou's comments, stating that "Mr. Gou did say that, since all humans are members of the animal kingdom, it might be possible to learn from Mr. Chin’s experience as his team looks for lessons that can be applied to business."
-Moreover, Foxconn clarified that Gou's comments were not discriminatory, explaining that "Mr. Gou’s comments were directed at all humans and not at any specific group".
+Foxconn defended Gou's comments, stating that "Mr. Gou did say that, since all humans are members of the animal kingdom, it might be possible to learn from [the Director of the Taipei Zoo, Chin Shih-chien] Mr. Chin's experience as his team looks for lessons that can be applied to business."
+Moreover, Foxconn clarified that Gou's comments were not discriminatory, explaining that "Mr. Gou's comments were directed at all humans and not at any specific group".